 Additional traffic data is collected by the New Mexico Department of Transportation through a series of permanent count stations on Interstates and certain arterials.
 These locations provide continuous data-reporting which is also used for seasonal factoring for annualized data averaging from the short-term counts as noted above.

-Most traffic counts are performed on roadways classified as collectors or larger, using portable traffic monitoring devices with rubber tubes that stretch across the roadway (pneumonic tube counters).
-Devices are placed at a location for 48 hours.
-Counters are set out on Mondays or Tuesdays and picked up on Wednesdays or Thursdays.
-All major roads are counted once every three years.
-Growth factors applied in the intervening years and seasonal factors are applied based on the time the count was taken.
+All major roads functionally-classified as collectors or higher are counted on a periodic schedule every three years.
+Traffic monitoring devices are placed at a location for 48 hours to produce average daily and peak period traffic volume levels, as well as directional split values (the percentage of travel in each direction for the day or peak period).
+Devices are set out on Mondays or Tuesdays and picked up on Wednesdays or Thursdays.
+Growth factors are applied in the intervening years and seasonal factors are applied based on the time of year the count was taken to generate yearly data.

-Click here for the current Roadway Functional Classification Map for the AMPA.
+View current Roadway Functional Classification Map for the AMPA.

 Transportation Analysis and Querying Application (TAQA)